 All links go directly to official Scotia, Nebraska government websites.

-Law enforcement in Scotia, Greeley County is primarily managed by the Greeley County Sheriff's Office.
-In addition to the Sheriff's Office, the town of Greeley has its own municipal police department that handles local law enforcement within the town limits.
-These agencies coordinate on major crimes and public safety issues, ensuring comprehensive coverage across the county.
-The Sheriff's Office typically handles rural areas, while municipal police focus on urban centers.
+Law enforcement in Scotia, Greeley County is primarily the responsibility of the Greeley County Sheriff's Office.
+The town of Greeley operates its own municipal police department, which handles law enforcement matters within those town limits.
+These agencies work together on major crimes and public safety concerns, providing coverage across the county.

 Jail & Inmate Records

-The Greeley County Jail, located in the town of Greeley, is the primary detention facility for the county.
-The booking process involves fingerprinting, photographing, and recording personal information of the arrestees.
-Inmate lookup services are available through the Sheriff's Office, which allows family and legal representatives to find information about detainees.
-Visitation rules are specific to the facility, typically requiring prior scheduling and adherence to security protocols.
-Bail and bond processes follow Nebraska state guidelines, allowing for release pending court appearances.
+The Greeley County Jail, located in the town of Greeley, is the primary detention facility for Greeley County.
+When individuals are booked, they undergo fingerprinting, photographing, and recording of personal information.
+Family members and legal representatives can access inmate lookup services through the Sheriff's Office to find information about detainees.
+Visitation at the facility operates under specific rules, typically requiring advance scheduling and compliance with security protocols.

 Court Records